oindreelabh/crop-recommendation/README.md

-A Crop Recommender Model using Gaussian Naive Bayes algorithm and flask libarary for deployment
+A Crop Recommender Model using Gaussian Naive Bayes algorithm and flask library for deployment